 As much detail as possible should be supplied when reporting an accident.

-A copy of the accident report form will also be added to the pupil’s educational record by the Administration Assistant.
+A copy of the accident report form will also be added to the student’s educational record by the Administration Assistant.

 Records held in the first aid and accident book will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of.